 32 Can third parties in your jurisdiction use litigation to force or pressure corporations to enter into M&A transactions?

-Anyone can start litigation to put pressure on the defendants.
+No specific actions are provided under the law.
+Of course, anyone can start litigation to put pressure on the defendants.
 However, if the litigation is frivolous, plaintiffs can be ordered to pay damages in addition to legal costs.